-282. Plaintiffs re-allege and incorporate here by reference each and every allegation in the paragraphs above.

-283. Plaintiffs bring this claim as a class action as set forth under the Class Allegations and on behalf of the class defined above.

-284. SDSU provides athletic financial aid to some of its male and female varsity student-athletes.

-285. Under Title IX and 34 C.F.R. § 106.37, as interpreted by OCR, SDSU must provide athletic financial aid to its female and male student-athletes in proportion to the number of students of each sex participating in intercollegiate athletics.

-286. SDSU has not provided and does not provide athletic financial aid to its female and male student-athletes in proportion to the number of students of each sex participating in intercollegiate athletics.

-287. SDSU has provided and continues to provide its female varsity studentathletes much less-and its male varsity student-athletes much more-athletic financial aid than they would have received if SDSU had granted such aid in proportion to the number of students of each sex participating in intercollegiate athletics.

-288. SDSU's failure to provide its female student-athletes with athletic financial aid in proportion to the number of female student-athletes participating in intercollegiate athletics constitutes sex discrimination in violation of Title IX and 34 C.F.R. § 106.37.

-289. Individuals harmed by violations of Title IX may seek and recover monetary damages, injunctive relief to prevent continuing discrimination, declaratory relief, and attorneys' fees and costs.

-290. Plaintiffs and the class members have been and are harmed by Defendants' failure to provide SDSU's female student-athletes with athletic financial aid in proportion to the number of female student-athletes participating in intercollegiate athletics.
-Such harm includes, but is not limited to, lost athletic financial aid and being subjected to sex discrimination.
+- 353. Plaintiffs re-allege and incorporate here by reference each and every allegation in the paragraphs above. - 354.
+Plaintiffs bring this claim as a class action as set forth under the Class Allegations and on behalf of the class defined above. - 355.
+SDSU provides athletic financial aid to some of its male and female varsity student-athletes. - 356.
+Under Title IX and 34 C.F.R. § 106.37, as interpreted by OCR, SDSU must provide athletic financial aid to its female and male student-athletes in proportion to the number of students of each sex participating in intercollegiate athletics. - 357.
+SDSU has not provided and does not provide athletic financial aid to its female and male student-athletes in proportion to the number of students of each sex participating in intercollegiate athletics. - 358.
+SDSU has provided and continues to provide its female varsity student-athletes much less-and its male varsity student-athletes much more-athletic financial aid than they would have received if SDSU had granted such aid in proportion to the number of students of each sex participating in intercollegiate athletics. - 359.
+SDSU's failure to provide its female student-athletes with athletic financial aid in proportion to the number of female student-athletes participating in intercollegiate athletics constitutes sex discrimination in violation of Title IX and 34 C.F.R. § 106.37. - 360.
+Individuals harmed by violations of Title IX may seek and recover monetary damages, injunctive relief to prevent continuing discrimination, declaratory relief, and attorneys' fees and costs. - 361.
+Plaintiffs and the class members have been and are harmed by Defendants' failure to provide SDSU's female student-athletes with athletic financial aid in proportion to the number of female student-athletes participating in intercollegiate athletics.
+Such harm includes, but is not limited to, lost opportunities to compete on an equal basis for aid, being forced to endure a sex-based barrier to aid, lost athletic financial aid, being subjected to sex discrimination, as well as the degrading and stigmatizing effects of that treatment.
 Accordingly, they are entitled to the relief requested herein.